Sandrineavida/ISCC-Notes/Readme.md

 ![alt text](model-structure.jpg)

-The framework proposed by this paper can be devided into 3 modules as depicted in the picture:
+The framework proposed by this paper can be divided into 3 modules as depicted in the picture:
 - a Feature Extraction module (FE)
 - an Evidence Mapping module (EM)
 - and a Multi-modality Evidence Fusion module (MMEF)

-Each modality has its own FE+EM+MMEF.
+Each modality has its own FE and EM module.

 ### 2.1 **Feature Extraction (FE)**:

-First, the framework uses deep learning models like UNet or nnFormer as the FE module to extract relevant features from each modality independently.
+First, the framework uses deep learning models like UNet, nnUNet or nnFormer as the FE module to extract relevant features from each modality independently.

 For example, suppose we input an image of size 128x128x128 as a single-channel grayscale image into the FE module.
 The output will be an image with the same spatial size but with H channels instead of a single channel.
 In other words, we extract H-dimensional features, where H is the number of features computed at each voxel.